 Director of Research, Business Roundtable

 Matt Sonnesyn is Director of Research at the Business Roundtable.
 In this role, he is responsible for the comprehensive research and development of new public policy initiatives.
-Sonnesyn also oversees the new Select Committee on Comprehensive Immigration Reform, promoting a comprehensive approach to immigration reform that will help drive U.S. economic growth and keep the American workforce globally competitive.
+Sonnesyn also oversees the new Select Committee on Immigration, promoting a comprehensive approach to immigration reform that will help drive U.S. economic growth and keep the American workforce globally competitive.

 Throughout his career, Sonnesyn has specialized in finding the best policy ideas and advancing them in the political arena with bipartisan support.
 He has worked on a wide range of issues: in-sourcing brainpower to grow the U.S. economy; investing in basic scientific research; improving the teaching of science, technology, engineering, and math; preventing and treating HIV/AIDS in Africa; promoting nuclear power as part of a balanced approach to low-cost, clean energy; enacting the bipartisan recommendations of the Iraq Study Group; reducing the federal deficit; incenting and supporting immigrants to better integrate into American society; streamlining the confirmation of lower-tier executive nominations; and many others.